PM-Notes/How-To-Github/README.md

 ## Verify further by opening the file and viewing the change

-Yep, the coffee emojicon is present
+Yep, the coffee emoticon is present

 `How-To-Github|master⚡ ⇒ vi README.md`
 ```